Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 I've also learned that tough conversations are easier when you've built a foundation of trust.
 If your team knows you have their best interests at heart and share your vision, they're more likely to listen and be open to feedback.

-Over the past few years I've had to have many of these tough conversations - from performance reviews, and helping some members switch careers, to telling a team member why they're not getting a promotion just yet (despite them feeling ready for it).
+Over the past few years, I've had to have many of these tough conversations - from performance reviews, and helping some members switch careers, to telling a team member why they're not getting a promotion just yet (despite them feeling ready for it).
 What I tried to do during each of these conversations is to be as objective and concrete as possible while still being empathetic.

 Especially the conversation around the promotion benefited from me being as concrete as possible.
 I explained to my team member that while they might feel ready for a promotion, there are still very concrete areas to improve, especially considering the level of seniority they are aspiring to.
 Being as concrete as possible gave my team member confidence that I'm well aware of their current abilities and potential.
 And it made them realize that there is still some work necessary before taking the next step.
 We both walked away from that conversation with a renewed level of trust and motivation.

 ## Admit when you're wrong

 Nobody's perfect.
-You'll make mistakes—it's inevitable.
+You'll make mistakes - it's inevitable.
 Admitting them can make you feel vulnerable, but how you handle them is what truly matters.
 Taking ownership of your mistakes builds trust and shows your team that you're human and willing to learn.

 More importantly, this is one of your most significant opportunities to influence team culture.
 If you deflect blame, your team will learn to do the same, fostering a toxic environment.
 But if you use a mistake as an opportunity to demonstrate accountability, you create a culture where people feel safe to fail, learn, and grow.